The Samfund Summer/Fall 2016 Grant Application Information

 You will be asked to answer questions about your cancer experience, current financial situation and your grant requests.
 There are a few short essay questions as well.
-A committee will review all applications and you will be notified via email by Monday, August 15th whether or not you have been invited to complete Part II of the application.
-If selected for funding, Part II applicants will be notified by mid-October.
 The average grant amount is typically in the $1,500 - $2,000 range.

 What Do I Need to Apply?

 The application for Part I will ask for the following information: